Death by sawing: Parysatis

+Hormizd IV

 Hormizd IV (هرمز چهارم), son of Khosrow I, was the twenty-first King of Persia from AD 579 to 590.
 He was deeply resented by the nobility due to his cruelties.
 In 590, a palace coup was staged in which his son, Khosrow II, was declared king.
 Hormizd was forced to watch his wife and one of his sons sawn in two, and the deposed king was then blinded.
 After a few days, the new king is said to have killed his father in a fit of rage.

 Thracians

 Thracians were regarded as warlike, ferocious, and bloodthirsty by Romans and Greeks.
 One of the most notorious was the king Diegylis, possibly only topped by his son Ziselmius.
 According to Diodorus Siculus, Ziselmius sawed several people to death and commanded their families to eat the flesh of their murdered relatives.
 The Thracians eventually rebelled, captured him and sought to inflict every conceivable torture upon him prior to his death.